kensiprell/ktorio.github.io/quickstart/guides/api.md

 Now the browser should respond to `http://127.0.0.1:8080/snippets` with `{"OK":true}`

-If you get an error like `Response pipeline couldn't transform '...' to the OutgoingContent`, check that you have installed the ContentNegotiation feature with Jackson.
+If you receive an error similar to `Response pipeline couldn't transform '...' to the OutgoingContent`, check that you have installed the ContentNegotiation feature with Jackson.
 {: .note}

-You can also use typed objects as part of the reply (but ensure that your classes are not defined inside a function or it won't work).
-So for example:
+You can also use typed objects as part of the reply, but you should ensure that your classes are not defined inside a function or it won't work.
+For example:

 ```kotlin
 data class Snippet(val text: String)